phenogit/phenogit.github.io/kit-korner-notes.markdown

                     4C      : Balanced slam try
                     Above 4C: RKC or exclusion
         3C: 1) vs 10-12, to play
+            2) vs 14-16, Transfer to 3D, weak or game forcing
         3D: 1) vs 10-12, to play

     2C: 10-15 points, 6+c, may have 4 or even 5-card major